 “When is the best time to visit Iceland?”
 This question often goes around and around traveller’s minds before finally booking a trip to see this incredible country.

-Fears of missing out on the Northern Lights during the light Summer months play on minds.
-But then, isn’t it freezing in the Winter?
+Fears of missing out on the Northern Lights during the light summer months play on minds.
+But then, isn’t it freezing in winter?

 Average Temperature: 3°C (37°F)